cmidgley/foodoc/README.md

 * Responsive design, the generated documentation works across both desktop and mobile devices thanks to Bootstrap.
 * Makes use of the JSDoc `@summary` tag where appropriate, this tag now also supports markdown syntax.
 * Ability to nest generated code documentation into "tutorial" menus for a clean menu layout (adjusts crumbs and links accordingly)
 * Optionally adds [Mermaid](https://mermaid-js.github.io/mermaid/#/).
-This allows for @mermaid in the source code as well as code blocks in markdown with the `mermaid` language specifier.
+This allows for markdown in both code and tutorials using the `mermaid` language specifier..

 ### What it looks like